Oppn parties demand probe into Pegasus 'snooping' issue, sacking of Amit Shah | Politics

 Leader of Congress in Lok Sabha Adhir Ranjan Chowdhury said, ''Modi ji promotes digital India, but what we are seeing is Surveillance India''.

-The Congress also asked a set of questions to the prime minister, including why Shah, the in-charge of the country's internal security, should not be sacked immediately.
+The Congress also asked a set of questions to the PM, including why Shah, the in-charge of the country's internal security, should not be sacked immediately.

 ''Does this not warrant a full investigation into the role of PM, HM and others involved,'' the party asked.